 - 1/4 cup chopped flat leaf parsley optional.

-Cut a slit in the eggplant and roast on the stove top or in your outdoor grill, Cook, turning occasionally with tongs, until completely tender and well charred on all sides.
+- Cut a slit in the eggplant and roast on the stove top or on your outdoor grill, cook, turning occasionally with tongs, until completely tender and well charred on all sides.
 Set aside until it cools down.
 See notes for other cooking options.
 (Note2)

-Add all other ingredients, stir vigorously with a fork until eggplant breaks down into chunks and everything is well incorporated.
+- Add all other ingredients, stir vigorously with a fork until eggplant breaks down into chunks and everything is well incorporated.

-Serve with pita bread or vegetables as a dip.
+- Serve with pita bread or vegetables as a dip.